Shinji Hosoe: Namco (1985–1996)

 Hosoe joined Namco in 1985 as a part-time game tester and CG artist.
 During this time, he merely created music as a hobby in his spare time.
 After showing his music to fellow co-workers, he was reassigned the position of a composer in 1986.
 This led to him composing for Dragon Spirit, as well as various other arcade games such as Final Lap, Ordyne and Dirt Fox.
 He started off tracks by programming a rhythm into the sequencer, then playing melodies with a keyboard on-top, and later adding new parts or re-writing existing parts.
 In 1990, he composed for Galaxian3: Project Dragoon, working with Ayako Saso and Takayuki Aihara for the first time; he found himself busy with lots of other work, hence other tracks were composed by the other two composers.

+Using the pseudonym Yuji Yamada, he also composed for games that were not developed or published by Namco.
+These include the Little Master series; as the series was intended for children, director Tadato Kawano asked Hosoe to compose tracks that are upbeat and happy.
+He also composed for the PC-98 game Eye of the Beholder along with Yuzo Koshiro, whose style he tried to imitate for his tracks in the game.

-In 1992, Hosoe composed for Fighter & Attacker alongside Aihara, his first game project to utilize dance music.
-The following year, he composed for Ridge Racer alongside Saso and Nobuyoshi Sano.
-While racing games at this point often featured jazz fusion music, the majority of tracks in the game are dance music.
+In 1992, Hosoe composed for Fighter & Attacker alongside Aihara, which was his first game project to utilize hardcore techno music.
+Neither Hosoe and Aihara had previously listened to music in this genre; Kawano had given Hosoe two CDs of hardcore techno music, which initially puzzled him but grew on him after repeated listens, so he composed music in this genre to match the game's intensity.
+The following year, he composed for Ridge Racer.
+While racing games at this point often featured jazz fusion music, the majority of tracks in the game are dance music, although he initially planned to include a wider variety of genres.
+Due to time constraints, he asked Saso and Nobuyoshi Sano to contribute one track each.
 The success of Ridge Racer has since led to him receiving many offers from companies to compose similar music.
 He also composed for Cyber Sled earlier that year, which he considers to be his greatest work, although it received a mixed reception from critics, who criticized it for being repetitive.